Skip to the main content.

 Traditionally, share scheme management is costly and time-consuming, as it often involves a lawyer's or accountant’s time and expertise to get it right.

-Thankfully, equity management platforms have transformed this process, making it much, much easier (and cheaper) to set up and manage a share scheme.
-And Vestd was the first to make it easy for UK startups and SMEs.
+Thankfully, it's now much, much easier (and cheaper) to set up and manage a share scheme.
+Vestd was the first to make the process simple for UK startups and SMEs.

 Getting your company valued

-Before offering anyone equity it's a good idea to work out how much your business is worth.
-Three reasons why a business valuation is beneficial:
+Speaking of share schemes, before offering anyone equity it's a good idea to work out how much your business is worth.

 1. For investment purposes